jakatz87/Stock-Analysis/README.md

 #### For Loops

-In order to calculate what we need, we had to run through each stock ticker’s data with For Loops and to that, we needed another variable:  `tickerIndex`.
+In order to calculate what we need, we had to run through each stock ticker’s data with For Loops and to do that, we needed another variable:  `tickerIndex`.
 We first created the tickerVolumes loop:
 ```
 For i = 0 To 11